rsnodgrass/hass-poolmath/README.md

 * Calcite Saturation Index (CSI)
 * Temperature

-Note: this **requires a PoolMath Premium subscription** for cloud access to your pools data.
+Note: this **requires a PoolMath Premium subscription** tp access your pool or spa's data from the Pool Math cloud service.

 ## Installation